Adjustment of Status (Green Card)

 Question: How much time does it take to get my Adjustment of Status (Greencard)?

 Answer: It normally take 1–2 weeks to process the required forms and supporting documents and to file the application.
 The actual issuance of the green card will take approximately 5-6 months.
 While this application is pending the applicant may remain in the US.
 We also include a filing for a temporary permit and travel permit in the flat fee stated below.
 It takes approximately 30 days to receive the work and travel permits.
 Upon receipt of the work and travel permits the applicant may work in the U.S. or travel outside the U.S. while the green card application is pending.
 The applicant may travel within the US before receiving the travel permit.

 Question: How much are the total fees, when are they paid and what do you do for that fee?

-My flat fee for an Adjustment of Status (Greencard) application + the travel and work permit is $1500 (past and current clients are eligible for a discount; please call for details).
+Our flat fee for an Adjustment of Status (Greencard) application + the travel and work permit is $2250 (past and current clients are eligible for a discount; please call for details).
 The fee is the same whether you have filed the form I–130 previously or not.
 This includes assistance with preparation of all required forms and all supporting documents.
-You will also have access to my direct phone and email to discuss your case as needed and assure your case is filed promptly and correctly the first time.
+You will also have access to our direct phone and email to discuss your case as needed and assure your case is filed promptly and correctly the first time.

 You may obtain the details of this service on our website.

-Each case is different and I would be happy to talk to you about yours.
+Each case is different and we would be happy to talk to you about yours.
 Our office is open 8am to 5pm, Monday through Friday.
 We are in the Pacific Time Zone in California.
-Please call on my “Direct to me” phone number at 415-839-6662.
+Please call on our “Direct to us” phone number at (707) 481-3204.